SprintHive/income-docs/api/v2/GetIncomeVerificationState.md

 | DOCUMENT_TYPE_NOT_ENABLED   | This means that the document type (bank statement or payslip) is not enabled, the document will not be used to detect income                                 |

 ### Pay Day
 - The `payDay` is the day of the month that the applicant is most often paid.
-If there is a tie the latest day of the month will be used.
+If there is a tie, then the latest day of the month will be used.
 This pay day is calculated from the list of bank statement payments.
 - The `payWeekDay` is the day of the week that the applicant is most often paid.
 The week day is an integer between 1 and 7 (1 being Monday, 2 being Tuesday to 7 being Sunday).
-If there is a tie the latest day of the week will be used.
+If there is a tie, then the latest day of the week will be used.
 This pay day of the week is calculated from the list of bank statement payments.